hxrda/Information-security-course/h3-Hello-lab.md

 -	After installation, updating and upgrading packages to the latest versions should be done for e.g. ensuring the compatibility of software components and security patches to fix vulnerabilities.
 A firewall should also be installed for network security.
 -	Similar to backups, taking snapshots of the VM at different points, allow quick restoration of the previous state in case something goes wrong with the current state.

+Questions / Insights:
+- How do security measures differ on VM vs. real computers?
+- How to safely install Linux on a real computer with other pre-existing OS?

 <ins>**References**</ins>
 -	Karvinen 2021: Install Debian on Virtualbox - Updated 2024